ZipCPU/qoiimg/README.md

 more of the design failing due to memory latencies.
 Therefore, the memory compression needs to be quick.

-Many of these SONAR images consist of plots or other charts on a black background.
-QOI's run-length compression should make quick work of this black background, turning it into a proper run length compression.
-Likewise, the images often contain plots of white lines on a black background.
+Many of these SONAR images consist of [plots or other charts](https://github.com/ZipCPU/vgasim/tree/dev/rtl/gfx) on a black background.
+QOI's run-length compression should make quick work of this black background.
+Likewise, the images often contain only a small number of colors, such as the white lines.
 Again, the image compression might note the white pixel initially, but then ever after the white pixel(s) will be compressed to a single byte of white, followed by a single byte of black, followed by a run of black.
 Again, this should compress quite well, reducing the bandwidth to memory required by the algorithm.

 ## Implementation notes

-Goal: real-time compression and decompression.
+**Project Goal**: real-time compression and decompression.
 I think I've figured out how to map the compression component to hardware.
 The decompression algorithm isn't there yet.  (i.e., it has known bugs) Neither algorithm has been properly verified (yet).

 The trick in this implementation is getting the compression table, a block RAM memory, to the point where it can be accessed in one cycle.
 This means that